gowrishsbhandary/quiz-up/README.md

 also, users can input new questions along with answers.

 A few constrains user has to follow is:
+* Choose option:
+    * Enter 'A' : to input question and answer.
+    * Enter 'B' : to ask a question.
+    * Enter 'C' : to exit the program.
+    * Wrong Option : Get error message and try again.
+* Ask a question:
-* Questions entered must exactly match the questions in the system.
+    * Question entered must exactly match the questions in the system.
-* May or may not enter '?' after the question.
+    * Question entered may or may not have '?' after the question.
+    * If question entered not found in the system expect a response "The answer to life, universe and everything is 42"
+* Input question and answer:
     * While inputting the new questions and answers, the question should end with '?' and the answer should be inside "".
     * Question or answer must limit to 255 char to input successfully
     * Can not input the only question, there must be one or more answers to the question to input succesfully.

 #
 #